- Listen to our monthly AppSec Stats Flash podcast

+Directory Indexing (also known as Directory Browsing or Listing) occurs when a web server expose’s directory listings on a site that could yield potentially confidential data.
 Directory Indexing takes advantage of insecure indexing to expose confidential data on a site.
 A misconfigured server can show a directory listing, which potentially yields sensitive information to an attacker.
 Indexing site contents via a process that has access to files not destined for consumption has the potential to leak information about the existence of such files, and also about their content.
 In the process of indexing, such information is collected and stored by the indexing process, which can later be retrieved by a determined attacker, typically through a series of queries to the search engine.